Biofilm and their role in udder health

 Proactive udder health support

 Below we show the protocol we recommend for optimal udder health.
-Clicking on the picture will show more information about the product.
+Clicking on the picture will show more information about our proactive AHV Udder Health plan.
 However, we always recommend using the products in a program for optimal results.

 14 days before calving

 1 week after calving